-Indy 500 race specifications for cars used to be different than those of the Indy Racing league, but a rule change has now unified things.
-Now the only difference between Indy 500 cars and cars for the rest of the races is that Indy 500 cars have a special wings that gives them lower drag.
+Specifications for cars used to be different than those of the Indy Racing league, but a rule change has now unified things.
+Now the only difference between Indianapolis 500 cars and cars for the rest of the races is that cars at this event have special wings that give them lower drag.
 For many years, the USAC and CART set the rules for this race, as illogical as that sounds.
-As a result, several different engines and chassis were developed for the Indy 500 which couldn’t be run anywhere else.
+As a result, several different engines and chassis were developed for this single event which couldn’t be run anywhere else.

 You’re probably wondering what the hell this rule is all about.
-Prior to 1971, women were not allowed to drive in the Indy 500 or even be in the pit area.
-Six years after this rule was wiped out, Janet Guthrie became the first women to qualify for the Indy 500.
-Now, Danica Patrick and Sarah Fisher will both be attempting to qualify.
+Prior to 1971, women were not allowed to drive in the Indianapolis 500 or even be in the pit area.
+Six years after this rule was wiped out, Janet Guthrie became the first women to qualify.
+In total there have been nine female drivers to qualify.